YousefKJM/Wisdompets-Django-Web-App/README.md

 # wisdompets
-This is a python project that have been built using django framework.
+This is a python project built using django framework.